petegriffin/open-content-decryption-module/README.md

 * Multiple session support is current work in progress.
 * Code needs more review from the community (e.g. memory allocation, appropriate data types).

-For more details see the [milestones](https://github.com/fraunhoferfokus/open-content-decryption-module/milestones) page.

 ## License

 Copyright 2014 Fraunhofer FOKUS
+Copyright 2014 Fraunhofer Linaro

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.